LudusExe/Mini_Arduino_Sonar/README.md

 - `distance` = measured distance (cm)
 - `.` = delimiter to signal the end of the measurement

 This data is read by Processing for visualization.
-You can find the code in `MiniSonar.ino`.
+You can find the code in `ard_ide.ino`.

 ---